TigrisCallidus/Qisge/QuickStartGuide.md

 You can just open the scene "QisgeMain" and press the play button in Unity in order to run your game.
 If you want to make a build, see [QCU](https://github.com/TigrisCallidus/QCU) for reference, since Qisge is based on QCU for running python files.
+Just make sure the correct scene is in the build settings.
+Currently the QisgeMain scene is the one being built.
+If you use a different scene (as described in the next section) add that scene to the build settings and delete QisgeMain from it.

 ### Creating a new game